kocken/PacArio/README.md

 The two other modes "Survival" and "Escape" are similiar, in these mods you respectively need to either avoid all enemies or eat all enemies.

 ## Creation
 This game was created in form of a "gymnasiearbete" ("coursework") assignment winter 2016 at [NTI Gymnasiet Kronhusgatan, Gothenburg](http://www.ntigymnasiet.se/goteborg/teknikprogrammet/).
-The game is written and shown in English, while the documentation is in Swedish.
+The game is written and shown in English, while the documentation and comments are in Swedish.